arthurlormeauwall/OpenCvTester/README.md

 ### 2. How add your own control the the control data base :

-In the beginning, your control database is empty.
+In the beginning, your filter database is empty.
 To write your own control you have to create a class that extends the `AdjustControlFloat` class.

 `AdjustControlFloat` class provide several important things :